NBISweden/pipelines-nextflow/README.md

 ```

 where `-profile` selects from a predefined profile (select here for [available profiles](#profiles)),
-`-c workflow.config` loads a custom configuration for altering existing process settings ( such as
+`-c workflow.config` loads a custom configuration for altering existing process settings (defined
+in `nextflow.config` - loaded by default, such as the
 number of cpus, time allocation, memory, output prefixes and tool command-line options ).
 The
 `-params-file` is a YAML formatted file listing workflow parameters, e.g.